aejessen/MICB475_Group5/README.md

       - Use old one if we cannot

 - Action Items:
-   - Redo stunting vs non-stunting comparison
+   - Redo alpha beta diversity (Faith - will take max 1-2h on Friday morning)
-      - Change parameters by redoing rarefaction curve: decrease sampling depth since we are only looking at 2 variables
+      - Change parameters by redoing rarefaction curve: decrease sampling depth to 16,888
-         - Go with 16,888 sampling depth
-      - Redo alpha beta diversity analysis
+   - Redo rooted-tree and phyloseq, etc for going into phyloseq object (Alec - will work on it by Friday morning)
+   - Redo phyloseq object using new metadata file & take out NAs (Erica - will message group when done so Annie can do her part)
+      - anemia_phyloseq.zip -> contains all the inputs
-   - Core microbiome
+   - Core microbiome (Erica)
-   - Indicator taxa
+   - Indicator taxa (Annie)
    - Differential abundance
-   - Get rid of NAs from our plots
+   - Proposal Revisions (Dana)

+- Most people will be working on it Friday it seems
+- Please move old files into "OLD" folder and working files into "WORKING"